 After you have taken the test once, you will know what to expect and then the work of monitoring your glaucoma and making sure that it remains stable will begin during your follow-up visits.
 If you have any questions about how to take the test be sure to ask the technician and your eye doctor.
 While the details of how to interpret visual field changes in glaucoma is beyond the scope of this article, your eye doctor should review the findings with you.

 There are very typical changes that doctors see in glaucoma, including the shape and location of any defects.
 In addition, when there is more central vision loss or if you have weaker vision in one eye, different algorithms can be performed.
 For example, a more “zoomed in” visual field test can be performed to check your vision more centrally.
-Or, if your vision is weak in one eye, a larger light stimulus can be used.
+Or, if your vision is weak in one eye, a larger and/or brighter light stimulus can be used.

 Sometimes, other tests will be used to monitor changes in your vision, in addition to the visual field test, because they can provide different types of helpful information.
 While many patients do not “enjoy” taking visual field tests, once there is an understanding of the purpose and importance of the testing, and how to optimize test performance, you may begin to look forward to performing the test and reviewing the results with your doctor to ensure optimal eye health.